rose-zz/breadcrumbs/README.md

 ## 🥖 Breadcrumbs

-**Breadcrumbs** is a full-stack web application that turns the world into a note-sharing playground.
-Think Pokémon Go meets Snapchat, with a sprinkle of storytelling and real-world exploration.
+**Breadcrumbs** is a full-stack web app built for people who like to leave a little something behind.
+It’s kind of like if Pokémon Go and Snapchat had a quiet, nerdy cousin who was really into maps.

-It allows users to leave and discover geo-tagged messages — called *crumbs* — that can only be read when physically nearby.
-Users can add friends, customize visibility settings, and even create multi-stage scavenger hunts.
-Whether you’re leaving a message for a friend or designing a trail of secrets around campus, Breadcrumbs turns geography into storytelling.
+With Breadcrumbs, you can drop short geo-tagged notes - called crumbs - that others can read only when they’re nearby.
+You can add friends, control who sees what, and create scavenger hunts made of 3–5 connected crumbs that unlock in sequence.
+Whether you’re planning a surprise, leaving inside jokes, or just having fun with your friends, Breadcrumbs turns real-world locations into a space for casual discovery.

 ---